Retire in Korea

 Where will I buy groceries and do other shopping in Korea?

 "People living in Korea typically buy groceries from traditional markets, supermarkets, and convenience stores.
-Other shopping can be done at department stores, shopping malls, and online stores," wrote one person in Korea.
+Other shopping can be done at department stores, shopping malls, and online stores," explained one retiree living in Korea.

 About the Author